 Sight Radius-6.42in (163mm)

 This is not Glock’s smallest handgun for sure, but it is also not the largest.
-Many people regard the G17 model as slightly too large to comfortably conceal carry (the Glock 19 was pretty much the gold standard until the SIG P365 came around) but is a great gun at the range and handles recoils well for even nubile shooters.
-Holster options, from IWB (inside the waist band) to OWB (outside the waist band) are available and plentiful all over the country.
+Many people regard the G17 model as slightly too large to comfortably conceal carry (the Glock 19 was pretty much the gold standard until the SIG P365 came around) but is a great gun at the range and handle recoils well for even nubile shooters.
+Holster options, from IWB (inside the waistband) to OWB (outside the waistband) are available and plentiful all over the country.
 The Glock 17 was actually the first Glock model introduced and has remained a mainstay at the company ever since 1984.
 A quick note, the number of Glock usually has no bearing on caliber, capacity, or size.
-The G17 happens to hold 17 rounds, but for instance the Glock 40 is actually a 10mm extended barrel Glock that only holds 15 rounds.
+The G17 happens to hold 17 rounds, but for instance, the Glock 40 is actually a 10mm extended barrel Glock that only holds 15 rounds.
 The Gen 5 Glock 17 is not a “modular” handgun in current parlance, as the only thing that you can alter is the grip circumference with some include back straps.
 Glock tried to claim that it was “modular” during the MHS trails, but it became quickly clear that the competition had outdone them.
 The backstraps included in the box can be used to slightly customize the grip size of the gun, and if you have particularly large hands, you might feel the need to use these.

 Speaking of customization, most, if not all Gen4 internals (trigger systems, triggers, magazine releases) are not direct fits, and you should call the manufacturer of your parts to check if they DO fit, and if they do, make sure they work reliably before trusting your modifications on a duty or self-defense weapon.
 The front rail has not changed, but one should be aware that when using a Glock rail for a laser, light or other tool, the Glock rail is not directly Picatinny compatible; Streamlight includes a special insert for their TLR lights to facilitate zero retention on lasers.
 Glock does offer MOS options, these are specially made to accommodate plates for mounting of pistol optics on the slide of the Glock.
 If you choose to purchase a non-MOS Glock, make sure that when cutting the slide for an optic, you check with your machinist or customizer that they have tried this cut on a Gen 5 Glock, as there could be some internal slide changes between generations that might affect the cut.

-As far as real world differences between the Gen5 and Gen4 Glock 17, I believe that a casual shooter will almost notice no difference at all.
+As far as real-world differences between the Gen5 and Gen4 Glock 17, I believe that a casual shooter will almost notice no difference at all.
 There are a few large differences like the ambidextrous slide release, and the lack of finger grooves, but all in all, the gun is largely the same.
 The DLC coatings are a really nice addition, and the simplified detail strip is nice, but all in all, it’s just a Glock 17 with a few tweaks here and there.
 If that sounds like your cup of tea, be my guest, but if you already have a Gen 4 that you are invested in, I don’t think that the changes fully justify buying a new gun.
-However, if you are buying your first Glock, the Gen5 definitely has some advantages over a Gen 1, 2, 3 or 4.
-Bottom line, the Glock 17 Gen 5 is a fine gun, although nothing particularly revolutionary.
+However, if you are buying your first Glock, the Gen 5 definitely has some advantages over a Gen 1, 2, 3 or 4.
+The bottom line, the Glock 17 Gen 5 is a fine gun, although nothing particularly revolutionary.